gdoumenc/coworks/docs/installation.rst

 PostgreSQL and MariaDB
 **********************

-If you want to use the predefined CoWorks SQL microservices, then on Debian/Ubuntu:
+If you want to use the predefined Coworks SQL microservices, then on Debian/Ubuntu:

 postgreSQL::

     sudo apt-get install libpq-dev

 mariaDB::

     sudo apt-get install libmariadbclient-dev